Godot 3.3 is finally here! And just in time for Ludum Dare 48.

 - Godot 3.3 incorpora editor web y mejora el soporte multiplataforma (muylinux.com)

-I'm probably bias towards Hacker news, but I just have to recommend reading the comments. it's always just so much fun. and it was top post of the day, if I'm not mistaken.
+I'm probably biased towards Hacker news, but I just have to recommend reading the comments. it's always just so much fun. and it was the top post of the day if I'm not mistaken.

 The top comment:

 I've shipped a commercial game in Godot 3.2.
 I'm also well versed and shipped games in UE4.

 All I can say is working with Godot is an absolute bliss.
 Seriously, it's fun, it's "easy" and it gets out of the way.
 Within a couple of weeks, you can be focusing on making your game, rather than a constantly evolving tech-demo.

 There are only two caveats: understand what Godot is not good at, 3D open world / large landscape, and console development.

 Godot 4.0 was a total mess the last time I tried it though.
 The Vulkan stuff was completely half baked and the UI was acting out.
 Godot 3.2 though, solid fun. - Keyle

 Also, the announcement was promptly followed by CoaguCo Industries publishing GodotSteam 3.9

 How does the amount of developers and popularity of the Godot engine gets reflected in the number of Github issues and Pull Requests?